• Resources

 You’ll want to review the application before you apply.
 Read through the written application and disability report forms before your appointment so you know what questions you’ll have to answer.

-Take notes on your medical situation, and bring them with you to your appointment.
-Sometimes, filling out the application can get stressful and you might forget things.
+Take notes on your medical situation and bring them to your appointment.
+Sometimes, filling out the application can get stressful, and you might forget things.
 It helps to list your symptoms and organize your thoughts beforehand.
-You can even keep a daily journal as a way to document your daily routine and anything that is difficult for you because of your illness or conditions.
+You can even keep a daily journal to document your routine and anything that is difficult for you because of your illness or conditions.

 4. Attend your appointment and fill out your entire application.